bnb-chain/zkbnb/docs/protocol.md

 #### Description

-This is a layer-2 transaction and is used for transfering assets in the layer-2 network.
+This is a layer-2 transaction and is used for transferring assets in the layer-2 network.

-#### Onchain operation
+#### On-Chain operation

 ##### Size